wrijpkema/developers-community/pages/documents/guides/applications/leappcreation.md

 |scope | space-separated list of scope values that the client can use when requesting access tokens| string| No|max length: 128.
 Requires the value: "msg.consumer"|
 |logo_uri | URL string that references a logo for the client | string| No|max length: 128|
 |capabilities| LiveEngage capabilities implemented by this app.
 This field will be used by other apps to discover this app based on the implemented capabilities.| Object.
 (Contains the properties webhooks and engagement)| No| Ref-Webhooks: Contains the endpoints where UMS will send notifications <br /> Ref-engagement: The app is capable of engaging the consumer based on LiveEngage engagements API|

+### Capabilities

+These are examples of two objects appearing under the "capability" key.
+These objects define abilities and behaviors which LiveEngage should enable for the app.

 #### The Webhooks array